ATTENTION FANS OF THE GRATEFUL DEAD, SAN JOSE HISTORY AND GROOVY STUFF IN GENERAL

 This is the 60th anniversary year of the Grateful Dead, the Bay Area’s foremost musical export.
 On December 4, 1965, the band’s first performance took place in a Victorian house that once stood on the current footprint of San Jose City Hall.
 On December 4, 2025, we want to commemorate that milestone event by unveiling a plaque to mark the site.
 San Jose officials have approved that mission if we raise the money privately for the plaque and commemoration.

-That’s where we are asking for your assistance.
-San Jose Rocks, the non-profit group dedicated to recognizing and honoring the South Bay’s role in popular music history, is sponsoring the fundraising campaign to pay for the marker and a public celebration.
-It will permanently denote the location where the Grateful Dead played its first gig under that name, pointing current and future generations to the spot where this landmark musical happening took place.
+That’s where we seek your assistance.
+San Jose Rocks, a non-profit group, is recognizing and honoring the South Bay’s role in popular music history by sponsoring the fundraising campaign to pay for the marker and a public celebration.
+The plaque will permanently denote the location where the Grateful Dead played its first gig under that name, pointing current and future generations to the spot of this landmark musical happening.

 If enough people support this golden idea with unlimited devotion–whether those folks are Deadheads or history afficionados–we can get it done.
 And you can become part of the Dead’s legacy, even as the current Dead and Company configuration continues to sell out shows at The Sphere in Las Vegas.